lmammino/loige.co/content/posts/2021-06-20_how-to-send-gzipped-requests-with-boto3/index.md

 This is not a very well known feature of `boto3`, but I can see it being useful in a couple of circumstances:

  - Log all outgoing requests and incoming responses (for debugging)
- - Alter HTTP requests or HTTP responses to and from AWS to implement custom behaviours (gzipping the payload of outgoing requests is a great example).
+ - Alter HTTP requests or HTTP responses to and from AWS to implement custom behaviors (gzipping the payload of outgoing requests is a great example).

-If you want to look at a quick example of how to use this feature, here is one: we want to add a `x-trace-id` header when we invoke a lambda using `boto3`:
+If you want to look at a quick example of how to use this feature, here is one: we want to add an `x-trace-id` header when we invoke a lambda using `boto3`:

 ```python
 import boto3